 “During most of the apartheid era, black people couldn’t live in Johannesburg’s downtown.
 They lived in townships on the periphery,” Kani says.
 “This city worked perfectly for a population of 500,000 whites.
 Then we woke up one morning with 8 million residents who could move, work, and live anywhere they wanted.”

 Given all this place has seen—the raucous founding years after the gold rush, the struggle of the apartheid era, and the tumultuous ride ever since—where does Kani hope Johannesburg will go?
-For him, the critical challenge is to raise children who can forget, children who don’t carry the baggage that he does.
+For him, the critical challenge is to raise children who can forget—children who don’t carry the baggage that he does.
 “I hope that my children never learn to hate the way that we had to,” he says.
 “That way we’ll have a generation of South Africans who are free from that past and can build a future together.”

-He decided, a few years back, at age 24, that he couldn’t wait any longer for those kinds of communities to evolve in Johannesburg.
+He decided, at age 24, that he couldn’t wait any longer for those kinds of communities to evolve in Johannesburg.
 He would have to build a neighborhood himself.
 And so he bought up old industrial buildings in a sparsely populated area and began converting the structures.
 He started with Arts on Main, a gallery and studio space.
 One of his first tenants was South Africa’s most famous artist, William Kentridge.
 Liebmann then developed loft apartments, a hotel, and an art-house cinema.
 He called the area Maboneng, which means “place of light” in the Sotho language.

 It is a distinctly peripheral part of the city.
 But Liebmann sees this as a plus.
 “Being on the edge of the city allows this project to take on a character of its own,” he says as we walk through the district.
 “I didn’t want to displace anyone who actually lives here or change a neighborhood that already existed.
 And I prefer to convert industrial buildings because the spaces are more interesting: higher ceilings, bigger windows, plans that let me build loft apartments and wide open offices.”

-A year ago, when I first stayed in Maboneng, the idea that this place would draw people from all over the city seemed a pipe dream.
+When I first stayed in Maboneng, the idea that this place would draw people from all over the city seemed a pipe dream.
 There were only a few restaurants and stores, and they all closed up early.
 The streets were often deserted, and it was hard to get transport out.

 When I returned, the area had changed completely.
 There were new shops, restaurants, and cafés crowded with people.
 There was an Ethiopian eatery run by a chef from Addis Ababa and a barbecue joint helmed by a Joburg township chef.
 Madonna’s yogi had led a seminar at Arts on Main.
 Film director Michel Gondry had held a workshop here.
 Adidas had sponsored a street-style festival, and Fox Street, the main drag, was thronged with skaters, artists, and designers.